leoggehrer/MusicStorePartA/README.md

 namespace MusicStore.Logic.Controllers
 {
+    /// <summary>
+    /// This class is the base class of all controller classes and takes over the management of the context.
+    /// </summary>
     internal abstract partial class ControllerObject : IDisposable {
         private bool contextDispose;
         protected IContext Context { get; private set; }

+        /// <summary>
+        /// This constructor creates an instance and takes over the context assigned to it.
+        /// </summary>
+        /// <param name="context">Context assigned to the controller.</param>
         protected ControllerObject(IContext context)
         {
             if (context == null)